 - History tab — a full audit log of every change, showing who updated what and when.

-- Comments — Authorized users can also add Comments directly on a ticket to communicate with the reporter.
+- Comments tab — the existing conversation between authorized users and the reporter.
+Authorized users can add Comments directly on a ticket to communicate with the reporter.
 The reporter receives an email notification with a link to the ticket, where they can reply — keeping all context in one place.

 Completed tickets (status: Done or Cancelled) move to the Completed tab.
 When cancelling a ticket, authorized users must provide a reason; this reason is included in the cancellation email sent to the reporter.